About the Story

 Awards and Achievements

-- In June of 2010, reMIND won the prestigious Xeric Grant to help with the printing costs.
+- June 2010, reMIND won the prestigious Xeric Grant to help with the printing costs.

-- In August of 2010, reMIND received $12,665 in pledges through Kickstarter which covers all the remaining printing costs.
+- August 2010, reMIND received $12,665 in pledges through Kickstarter which covers all the remaining printing costs.

-- In July of 2011 reMIND was officially released as a hardcover book.
+- July 2011 reMIND was officially released as a hardcover book.
 You can order it on Amazon here.

 - reMIND was nominated for the Great Graphic Novels For Teens List for 2012.